-Professor Adrian Newton, Professor Chris Shiel, Dr Elena Cantarello and Dr Kathy Hodder teach on the MSc Green Economy programme, a distance learning course designed to teach exclusively about sustainable development and how it can be achieved.
+Professor Adrian Newton, Dr Elena Cantarello, Dr Rick Stafford and Dr Kathy Hodder teach on the MSc Green Economy programme, a distance learning course designed to teach exclusively about sustainable development and how it can be achieved.
 Students learn about a range of topics including carbon management, renewable energy, biodiversity and social justice.
 All 17 UN Sustainable Development Goals are embedded into the curriculum.
 Critical thinking is at the heart of the programme but students also develop problem solving skills, comprehension of scientific information and data and professional skills through a work-based placement.
 Students are encouraged to analyse, interpret and evaluate data and research in order to debate global issues.
-Going forward, there will be much more focus on not only analysing and understanding global challenges, but also facilitating behaviour change within the cohorts.

 Faculty of Media & Communications

 Annie East, has been working with albert consortium, the sustainable arm of BAFTA, to ensure students are trained in applied skills for a sustainable media industry.
 Annie and Bafta albert pushed forward with the concept of creating a partnership of radical collaboration from other higher education institutions to enable students on media programmes to have the best opportunity to engage with concepts and practice around sustainable development in media practice.
 As a result 2018 saw Bournemouth University being one of the founding partners of albert in Education Partnership along with Salford University, National Film and Television School, Learning On Screen, Confetti Institute at Nottingham University, Sheffield Hallam University, Glasgow Caledonian University.